All Episodes

 He's exactly right.

-The the whole point of going into Iraq was to enforce 12 or 14 or 16 UN resolutions that the UN didn't have the guts to enforce, nor anybody else in the world had the guts to enforce.
+The whole point of going into Iraq was to enforce 12 or 14 or 16 UN resolutions that the UN didn't have the guts to enforce, nor anybody else in the world had the guts to enforce.

-So we go do it, and now here the Democrats, you know, if Bush had just done something about enforcing in resolution 1559, well, none of this would have happened.
+And now here, the Democrats, you know, if Bush had just done something about enforcing Resolution 1559, well, none of this would have happened.

 Well, I'm glad you made that point, Jeff, because that one even escaped me.

-Because I don't watch Sunday chat shows anymore.
+It's probably because I didn't see Jane Harmon say it, because I don't watch Sunday chat shows anymore.

-I, my friends on Sundays now have better things to do.
+My friends on Sundays now have better things to do.

-There is a professor um at uh Cal State Stanislaus, who is uh actually a visiting professor now at uh the University of California at Berkeley, his name is Assad Abu Khalil.
+There is a professor at Cal State Stanislaus, who is actually a visiting professor now at the University of California at Berkeley.

 And he is a committed, he hates Israel, just despises Israel.